spotify/luigi/doc/central_scheduler.rst

 we believe that it makes things far more intuitive and easy to understand.

 .. figure:: dependency_graph.png
-   :alt: Dependency graph in the visualizer
+   :alt: Dependency graph in the visualiser

 The luigid server
 ~~~~~~~~~~~~~~~~~